nspyre-org/nspyre/docs/contributing.rst

 The project uses `reStructuredText <https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html>`_ as the markup language for writing documentation. `Sphinx <https://www.sphinx-doc.org/en/master/>`_ is then used to generate documentation and the is hosted on `ReadTheDocs <https://docs.readthedocs.io/en/stable/intro/getting-started-with-sphinx.html>`_.
 Documentation improvements are always welcome!
 The documentation files live in the docs/ directory of the codebase.
 They’re written in reStructuredText, and use Sphinx to generate the full suite of documentation.
 Writing documentation is a great way to start contributing, especially if you are new, and will help get you familiar with the codebase.

 reStructuredText is an easy-to-read, what-you-see-is-what-you-get plaintext markup syntax and parser system.
 It is useful for inline program documentation (such as Python docstrings), for quickly creating simple web pages, and for standalone documents.
-Markdown is another, slightly simpler alternative. reStructuredText is a bit harder to use, but is more powerful.
+Markdown is another, slightly simpler alternative. reStructuredText is a bit harder to use, but is more powerful and is widely used for Python documentation.

+The reasons for using a markup language is straight-forward:

+* easy to write and maintain (strong semantic markup tools and well-defined markup standards)
+* still makes sense as plain text (easily legible in raw form)
+* renders nicely into HTML (this looks nice, doesn't it?)

+Don’t believe me?
+Then go .rst file for this webpage and see for yourself.

 There are plenty of good resources online, and cheat sheets to get you started: